Skip to main content

 Often an address is not provided until close to the release date.
 Can I submit an order without an address?

 No, an address must be provided.
-The only exception for no addresses will be when Alcohol Monitoring is implemented in the service (timings TBC).
-Tag At Source will eventually be implemented into the service which will cater for installations of some devices at Prison and Probation offices.
+The only exception for no addresses is for Alcohol Monitoring.
+For Alcohol Monitoring Install At Source enables installation of monitoring equipment at Prison and Probation offices.

 What if Probation doesn’t provide a release address?

 An address is required for EM orders.
-Only AM orders can be submitted without a fixed address (via email).
+Only AM orders can be submitted without a fixed address.
 For Acquisitive Crime cases, Probation must submit the order via email if no address is available.

 If no address is available before release, does Probation submit the order after release?